ShravanPusdekar/calculator-gui-javafx/README.md

 - **UI Components:**
   Uses `Label`, `TextField`, `Button`, `HBox`, and `VBox` for structured layout.
-  Applies inline CSS to style background color and error messages.

 - **Event Handling:**
   Each operation button triggers the shared `calculate()` method with the operator as parameter.